Arm Lock Putting Technique – A New Secret Weapon on the Greens?

 What is the correct arm lock putter length?

 The proper arm lock putter length is between 40 and 42 inches long.
 Standard putter length is usually around 33 to 36 inches in length.
-But it’s not just the total putter length that’s longer, the grip portion of the club must be longer as well to accommodate for the way you hold the club when using this technique.
-The putter grip itself should be between 17 – 21 inches.
+The putter length and grip must be longer to accommodate your club-holding technique.
+The putter grip should be 17-21 inches.

 Should I lock my arms when putting?